-Get suds and sleep at 'beer hotel' opening in Ohio
+A hotel perfect for National Drink Beer Day

+If you happen to live in or near Columbus, Ohio, consider drinking said beer over at DogHouse.
+It's a beer hotel opened by multinational brewery BrewDog.

+In honor of the special day, BrewDog will be celebrating with bottle pour flights of their favorite sour beers from around the world.

-(CNN) — BrewDog, a multinational brewery that got its start in Scotland, opened its first US brewery in Columbus, Ohio, last year.
-Those of the "love-beer, will-travel" ilk, take note: Each of the rooms in DogHouse Columbus includes a minibar featuring, you guessed it, BrewDog beers.
+This is excellent news for the "love-beer, will-travel" ilk who are excited to celebrate the beer holiday.
+Each of the rooms in DogHouse Columbus includes a minibar featuring, you guessed it, BrewDog beers.
 For those that prefer their suds in draft form, there is a BrewDog tap equipped in each room.

 None of this beer is free, but the local Columbus coffee available en-suite is.